grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 Once you've added the Azure Monitor data source, you can [configure it](#configure-the-data-source) so that your Grafana instance's users can create queries in its [query editor]({{< relref "./query-editor" >}}) when they [build dashboards][build-dashboards] and use [Explore][explore].

-The Azure Monitor data source supports visualizing data from three Azure services:
+The Azure Monitor data source supports visualizing data from four Azure services:

 - **Azure Monitor Metrics:** Collect numeric data from resources in your Azure account.
 - **Azure Monitor Logs:** Collect log and performance data from your Azure account, and query using the Kusto Query Language (KQL).
 - **Azure Resource Graph:** Query your Azure resources across subscriptions.
+- **Azure Monitor Application Insights:** Collect trace logging data and other application performance metrics.

 ## Configure the data source